 2) The FTSE 100 EWFD is based on a total return index.
-This means that all of the dividends paid by the FTSE 100 EWFD is companies are included in the index.
-However, a fixed dividend made up of the same of 50 points per year is deducted 100 companies which when FTSE Russell work out the make up the FTSE 100, index level.

-Both of these features are explained with two important in more detail on pages 10 and differences.
-11. You can find the level of the FTSE 100 EWFD by visiting the ft.com website: https://markets.ft.com/data and using the symbol 'GPSOC002:FSI'.
+This means that all of the dividends paid by the companies are included in the index.
+However, a fixed dividend of 50 points per year is deducted when FTSE Russell work out the index level.
+Both of these features are explained in more detail on pages 10 and 11.
+You can find the level of the FTSE 100 EWFD by visiting the ft.com website: https://markets.ft.com/data and using the symbol 'GPSOC002:FSI'.

-FTSE 100 EWFD performance: simulated and actual from 01 February 2009 to 31 January 2024
+FTSE 100 EWFD performance: simulated and actual from 01 Oct 2006 to 30 Sept 2021